Have you ever asked for a referral?

 And so are my clients.

-When I left my “corporate” job I had already designed what a referral strategy should look like… through lessons learned from my first business failure and time spent studying successful business owners.
-I immediately put my system into practice in when I started and worked the system, tweaked is as necessary and reaped the benefits.
-(Yes, the numbers above are real!).
+When I left my “corporate” job I was trying to create and design what a referral strategy should look like… through lessons learned from my first business failure and time spent studying successful business owners.